ThePHPF/pie-design/README.md

     composer ->> npecl : release information
 ```

- * if a downstream dep (e.g. `ext-zlib` in the `ext-xdebug` example above) is not installed, bail "u need to install ext-zlib first"
+ * if a downstream dep (e.g. `ext-zlib` in the `ext-xdebug` example above) is not installed, Composer can detect this
+   missing depenedency, and warn accordingly.

 Once we have the release information, for Linux: